dwinugroho/config/packages/prettier-config/README.md

 }
 ```

-You can also reference it in your `.prettierrc.js` file:
+Or dance to your own rhythm in your `.prettierrc.js` file:

 ```js
 module.exports = "@dwinugroho/prettier-config";
 ```

-## Configuration
+## ⚙️ Configuration

-This prettier config includes the following settings:
+This Prettier config comes with a treasure trove of settings:

 - `arrowParens`: Always include parentheses around a sole arrow function parameter.
 - `singleQuote`: Use single quotes instead of double quotes.